BritishPandaChick/ann-bartley-website/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.16.37 - 23/Nov/2020 =

+* FIX: Scheduled backups to remote storage not being correctly sent in 1.16.35/36 in the absence of the "More Storage" add-on
+* TWEAK: Wording tweak to clarify the effect of the conditional logic settings
+* TWEAK: Add a warning to the restore page to inform the user if JavaScript is broken and as a result the restore won't start
+* TWEAK: Replace intval() with casting to (int)
+* TWEAK: If the first fetch from a table failed, then the algorithm to fetch fewer rows failed to reduce the fetch size more than once

 = 1.16.36 - 20/Nov/2020 =